top of page

 • 3 min read

-When designing or renovating a kitchen, one of the most important decisions is your benchtop material.
-It sets the tone for the space and influences how your kitchen performs day-to-day.
-With so many options available — from natural stone and quartz to timber and porcelain — it can be overwhelming to choose the right one.
+When designing or renovating a kitchen, one of the most important decisions is your bench top surface.
+It sets the tone for the space and influences how your kitchen looks and performs day-to-day.
+With so many options available — from natural stone and quartz to timber and porcelain — there is a lot to consider when choosing the right surface for your project.

-This guide walks you through the most popular and alternative kitchen benchtop materials, helping you select a surface that fits your lifestyle, aesthetic and long-term needs.
+This guide walks you through the most popular and alternative bench top surfaces, with pros and cons to assist you selecting a surface that fits your lifestyle, aesthetic and long-term needs.

 Natural stone is quarried from the earth and cut into slabs, each with its own natural pattern and colour.
 Popular types include marble, granite, and limestone.